Hello there, my dear readers!

 Before I get to our entry for today, I'd like to apologize for something.
 You see, Blogspot gives me access to all sorts of statistics regarding the traffic to and from this blog.
 When you come to my blog from a search engine, I can see which keywords you were using.
 Among them, the most popular seem to be some variant of "hee hee hee oops", or "mr. christie rainbow chips ahoy commercial hee-hee-hee-opps".

-The most popular commercial that we've written about is this one, featuring a lovable boy named Kevin who turns everything he touches into rainbow colours.
+this one, featuring a lovable boy named Kevin who turns everything he touches into rainbow colours.
 Seeing this trend, I went back and re-read my entry.
 I was shocked to find out that the video for this commercial has disappeared!
 The user that I borrowed the video from had their account suspended due to multiple copyright violations.

 Normally, I would be more than happy to simply replace this missing video with similar video from another user.
 The problem is, though, that I can't find that commercial anywhere!
 The internet is a giant cloud where you can find practically anything, as long as it's not this one commercial.
 I'd like to apologize for not having a video there.
 Rest assured that I'm still looking, and that I'll keep looking until I find it again!